mdmridul6/router/README.md

 # ![Laravel Example App](logo.png)

-> ### Example Laravel codebase containing real world examples (CRUD, auth, advanced patterns and more) that adheres to the [RealWorld](https://github.com/mdmridul6/router) spec and API.

 This repo is functionality complete — PRs and issues welcome!

 ----------
 # Getting started

 ## Installation